 The China vs. Starlink story everyone got wrong

-In mid-2025, researchers from Peking University and the Chinese Academy of Sciences published findings in the journal Acta Optica Sinica.
+In June 2025, researchers from Peking University and the Chinese Academy of Sciences published findings in the journal Acta Optica Sinica.
 Their satellite, parked in geostationary orbit 36,000 kilometers above Earth, transmitted data at 1 gigabit per second using a 2-watt laser beam.
-That rate is roughly five times faster than speeds typically cited for Starlink's residential service.
+That rate runs roughly five times faster than speeds typically measured on Starlink's residential service.
 A 2-watt laser, for context, is weaker than the bulb inside a refrigerator.

-Impressive as an engineering result.
-But not a direct contest.
+It is an impressive engineering result, but not a direct contest.
 Starlink operates from low Earth orbit, a few hundred kilometers up, using radio antennas to serve individual homes.
-The Chinese test came from a geostationary orbit more than 60 times higher and relied on a specialized ground station with a 1.8-meter telescope.
+The Chinese test came from a geostationary orbit more than 60 times higher and relied on a specialized ground station with a 1.8-meter telescope at the Lijiang Observatory.
 Consumer Starlink dishes are roughly the size of a laptop lid.
-The comparison is real; the competition is not.
+The comparison is real.
+The competition is not.

-The geostationary orbit also introduces more latency, though it offers consistent global coverage from a single orbital slot.
-A single demonstration does not yet replace the dense coverage of a network like Starlink.
+The geostationary orbit also adds latency, though it offers consistent global coverage from a single orbital slot.
+One demonstration does not yet replace the dense coverage of a network like Starlink, and researchers themselves have noted the technology suits high-capacity backbone links more than direct consumer broadband for now.

 What Starlink is, and how it actually works

-Starlink is SpaceX's satellite internet service.
+Starlink is SpaceX's satellite internet service, one piece of a much larger shift in how internet access reaches people who have never had a cable or fiber line nearby.
 It operates a constellation of low Earth orbit satellites at roughly 550 km altitude.
 That proximity to Earth is the basis for everything the service does well, particularly the latency that made older satellite internet effectively unusable for real-time applications.
+For a broader look at how wireless networks carry data behind the scenes, our guide to the invisible infrastructure behind wireless communication breaks down the layers most people never think about.

-In 2025, Starlink added 4.6 million new subscribers and crossed 10 million total in February 2026, adding 1 million customers in just 53 days.
-The service now covers more than 150 countries and territories.
+Starlink added roughly 4.6 million new subscribers in 2025 and crossed 10 million total in February 2026, adding 1 million customers in just 53 days.
+By June 2026, the count had passed 12 million across more than 160 countries and territories, according to Starlink's own milestone announcements and independent tracking.

 Starlink plans and pricing in 2026: what each plan actually costs